 - Use university facilities;

 - Participate in campus affairs;

 - Suspension of Recognition – This penalty shall be for a stated period of time.
-An organization placed on Suspension of Recognition may not function on campus in any manner and the general rights of recognized student organizations are withdrawn.
+An organization placed on Suspension of Recognition may not function on or off campus in any manner and the general rights of recognized student organizations are withdrawn.

 - Suspensions of the rights of the organization to: